billster45/ScienceCritAI/README.md

 ---

 ### [Do-Not-Answer: A Safety Benchmark for LLMs](https://billster45.github.io/ScienceCritAI/LLM_evaluate_safeguards_summary_20241008_203949.html)
 **Why read this:** This paper introduces the 'Do-Not-Answer' dataset, a crucial tool for assessing the safety of large language models (LLMs) by identifying prompts that should not be answered.
-The findings reveal that LLaMA-2 excels in safety performance, successfully refusing to answer harmful prompts in 99.7% of cases, while also demonstrating the potential of smaller models for effective safety evaluation, making it a significant contribution to the field of AI safety.
+The findings highlight LLaMA-2's impressive safety performance, refusing to answer harmful prompts 99.7% of the time, while also demonstrating the potential of smaller, efficient classifiers for automatic safety evaluation, making it a significant contribution to the field of AI safety.

 **Date:** 2024-10-08